MIRA-GE/TREXMINER/README.md

                                    2 - recommended for 30xx cards to prevent invalid shares Can be set to a comma separated list to apply different values to different cards.
                                    (eg: --dag-build-mode 1,1,2,1)
-        --keep-gpu-busy            Continue mining even in case of connection loss.
+        --keep-gpu-busy            Continue mining even in case of pool connection loss.
+                                   Useful when a GPU crashes during start/stop cycle that occurs when internet connection goes down.

     -o, --url                      URL of the mining pool in the following format: <scheme>://<host>:<port>
                                    Supported schemes: stratum+tcp
                                                       stratum+ssl
+                                                      stratum+http
                                                       stratum2+tcp
                                                       stratum2+ssl
                                    stratum2 is normally used by Nicehash, MiningPoolHub and other similar mining pools